Bylaws & Policies

-These Bylaws, so far as allowed by law, may be amended or replaced in any business meeting legally called for this purpose and approved by a two-thirds (2/3) majority of those present and voting.
+These Bylaws, so far as allowed by law, may be amended or replaced in any Congregational meeting legally called for this purpose and approved by a two-thirds majority of those present and voting.
 Notice of any proposed change shall be contained in the notice of the meeting.

 ARTICLE XII.
 DISSOLUTION

-Should this Church cease to function and the membership vote to dissolve, any assets of the Church will be transferred to the Unitarian Universalist Association.
-This transfer should be made in full compliance of whatever laws are applicable.
+Should this Church cease to function, and the membership vote to dissolve, any assets of the Church will be transferred to the Unitarian Universalist Association.
+This transfer should be made in full compliance with whatever laws are applicable.

 Any parliamentary procedures not covered by these Bylaws shall be governed by the latest edition of Robert’s Rules of Order.